Papal coats of arms: External ornaments

 The gold key signifies that the power reaches to heaven and the silver key that it extends to all the faithful on earth, the interlacing indicating the linking between the two aspects of the power, and the arrangement with the handles of the keys at the base symbolizes that the power is in the hands of the pope.

-The oldest known representation of the crossed keys beneath the papal tiara in the coats of arms of the Holy See dates from the time of Pope Martin V (1417–1431).
+The oldest known representation of the crossed keys beneath the papal tiara in the coat of arms of the Holy See dates from the time of Pope Martin V (1417–1431).
 His successor Pope Eugene IV (1431–1447) included it in the design of a silver coin.
 Martin V also included the keys in his personal arms (those of the Colonna family); however he did not show them as external ornaments, instead placing them in chief on the shield (this example was followed by Urban V and VIII and Alexander VII; Nicolas V seems to have used just the crossed keys and the tiara in an escutcheon.
 The placing of the keys above the shield becomes the fashion in the early 16th century, so shown on the tomb of Pius III (d.
 1503).
 Adrian VI (1522/3) placed the keys in saltire behind the shield.

 High Middle Ages

 Heraldry developed out of military insignia from the time of the First Crusade.

 The first papal coats of arms appeared when heraldry began to be codified in the 12th to 13th centuries.
 At first, the popes simply used the secular coat of arms of their family.
-Thus, Innocent IV (1243–1254), who was born Sinibaldo Fieschi, presumably used the Fieschi coat of arms, as did Adrian V (Ottobon de Fieschi), the nephew of Innocent IV.
+Thus, Innocent IV (1243–1254), who was born Sinibaldo Fieschi, presumably used the Fieschi coat of arms, as did Adrian V (Ottobuono Fieschi), the nephew of Innocent IV.
 According to Michel Pastoureau, Innocent IV (1243–1254) is likely the first who displayed personal arms, but the first of whom a contemporary coat of arms survives is Boniface VIII (1294–1303).

 Modern sources show attributed arms of the popes of the second half of the 12th century; thus, editions of the Annuario Pontificio of the 1960s presented the arms of the popes beginning with Innocent III (1198–1216), and John Woodward gave those of the popes from Lucius II (1144–1145) onward, though he noted that "it seems probably that many of the early popes made little if any use of their family arms".
-Thus, Innocent III (Lothaire de Segni, 1160–1216) and Gregory IX (Ugolin de Segni, 1145–1241) may have used the coat of arms of the counts of Segni.
+Thus, Innocent III (Lotario di Segni, 1160–1216) and Gregory IX (Ugolino di Segni, 1145–1241) may have used the coat of arms of the counts of Segni.

 The following papal coat of arms should be considered traditional, lacking contemporary attribution.
 For the popes of noble families, the coats of arms of the family is substituted, and for commoners, the traditional coat of arms as shown in early modern heraldic sources.